 Will my existing control wheel, match in color to the Cygnet control wheel?

 Depending on which version Beech wheel is presently installed, there may be a slight variation in color.
 The earlier Beech wheels that have the cracking and peeling type coating tend to be a little on the gray side.
 The later Beech coatings are the same materials used by Cygnet, and match very well.
-If your wheels don't match you can economically have Cygnet recoat your old wheel to match your new one.

 How long will it take to install the dual yoke and new wheel?